VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

   Output:
       EPOCHPROBEMAP - The epoch record information associated with epoch N for device with name DEVICENAME

-Help for ndi.file.navigator.epochdir/getepochprobemap is inherited from superclass NDI.EPOCH.EPOCHSET.PARAM
+Help for ndi.file.navigator.epochdir/getepochprobemap is inherited from superclass ndi.epoch.epochset.param
 ```

 ---